5 Volunteer-Free Fall Family Events

 Ready to help families fall in love with Jesus?

 Although these family events don’t feature a program, Bible study, or memory verse, they do provide an opportunity for fellowship and community.
-Plus, you’re creating opportunities for families to fall deeper in love with your church family—ultimately Jesus!
+Leaving space for authentic connection also allows room for the Holy Spirit to work in ways we could never program.
+Plus, you’re creating opportunities for families to fall deeper in love with your church family—and ultimately Jesus!

 Looking for fresh Christmas ideas for families, too?
 Check out this 12 Days of Christmas Devotion Kit!